mosbd/mma/README.md

 4. Click "Start Monitoring" or use the global hotkey to start
 5. The application will monitor for mouse and keyboard activity
 6. If no activity is detected within the timeout period, the mouse cursor will move to a random position

+### Single Instance Behavior
+- Only one instance of MMA can run at a time
+- If you try to launch the application when it's already running:
+  - The existing instance will be brought to the foreground
+  - The window will be restored if minimized
+  - The window will flash briefly to get your attention
+  - The new instance will exit silently
+- This prevents conflicts and ensures consistent behavior

 ### Hotkey Configuration
 - **Set Hotkey Button**: Opens the hotkey configuration dialog